SpongeRobert/UniqLot/README.md

 # UniqLot
-Blockchain based lottery with an origonal gambling algorithm
+Blockchain based lottery with an original gaming algorithm